ramkarmakar12/camera-list-table/README.md

 Wobot logo.\
 heading and searchbar - to filter out data.\
 filter - by location and status.\
-table - list all the cameras.\
+table - list all the cameras with details.\
+Implemented green or red dot based on camera is in active or inactive status.\
 modification - Can select rows including all rows , change the status and delete the data.\
+Implemented health of each camera to display cloud and device health.\
+On deploying the project the status update on click might not work without reloading.\
 pagination - to display all the data fetched from api.\
+implemented items per page range from 10-30 and update data on click.\

 ## Available Scripts